hpca2021/Refraser-awareScheduling/README.md

    ,-10,-9,-8,-7,-6,-5,-4,-3,-2,-1,0,1,2,3,4,5,6,7,8,9,
    0,s,s,s,t,t,t,t,t,r,r,r,r,r,r,r,r,r,r,r,r,
   ```
-  * It means that the Deep Learning Application can work in the Safe zone with its process priority are -10 and -9.
-The priority from -8 to -4 is trade-off zone.
+  * It means that the Deep Learning Application can work in the Safe zone with its process priorities are -10 and -9.
+The priority from -8 to -4 is the trade-off zone.

 ## How to change the parameters

-Modify "Refraser-awareScheduling.py" file
+Modify the "Refraser-awareScheduling.py" file as below

 ### Usage of key parameters
 * *num_core= < number 0-7 >* :          **Set the CPU configuations:**